Factbox: What is Slack?

 Slack reported an adjusted operating loss of $33.8 million for the quarter, compared with a $20.2 million loss a year earlier.

-The company expects second-quarter revenue to grow 51% to 53% to a range of $139 million to $141 million, with an adjusted loss of between $77 million and $75 million.
+Slack expects second-quarter revenue to grow 51% to 53% to a range of $139 million to $141 million, with an adjusted loss of between $77 million and $75 million.

 Valuation:

-The company was hoping for a valuation of more than $10 billion in the listing, Reuters had previously reported.
+The company’s shares soared nearly 60% in their public trading debut on Thursday, valuing it at more than $25 billion.
+The stock soared to more than $41 at midday on Thursday from the New York Stock Exchange’s reference price of $26 apiece.

-Private trading suggests the company could list at a price range of $26-$32, which would imply a market cap of $14 billion-$17 billion, according to funding database PitchBook.
+Slack’s trading price gave it a valuation of more than 50 times revenue.
+That multiple is lower than for other tech company IPOs like Zoom Video Communications Inc, which trades at 88 times revenue, but is very high considering that Slack is not yet profitable, said Kathleen Smith, a principal and manager of IPO ETFs at Renaissance Capital.

-Slack’s last private valuation was $16.1 billion, based on shares sold in private transactions, according to Matthew Kennedy, senior IPO market strategist at Renaissance Capital.
+Slack was hoping for a valuation of more than $10 billion in the listing, Reuters had previously reported.

 Investors: